-One of the biggest problems with travel pillows is that so many of them look exactly alike!
-It's tough for you — the consumer — to accurately judge the differences between so many products that, for all intents and purposes, appear the same.
+One of the biggest problems with travel pillows is that so many of them look exactly alike.
+It's tough to accurately judge the differences between so many products that, for all intents and purposes, appear the same.
 Our expert travel team developed a set of comprehensive metrics that are weighted based on the most important characteristics.
 This overall score is based on test results analyzing: comfort (60%), packing (25%), and ease of cleaning (15%).

 It is important to note that the travel pillows included in this review are some of the most popular products on the market today.
-Our process is based on direct comparison — a low score does not necessarily mean that a product is bad.
-Rather, a low score shows that a particular product scored poorly relative to other products in a particular way.
-Our job of side-by-side comparison testings reveals the strengths and weaknesses of every product so that the only job you have is to choose the best travel pillow based on your needs and budget.
+Our process is based on direct comparison — a low score does not necessarily mean that a product is objectively bad.
+Rather, a low score shows that a particular product scored poorly relative to others in a particular way.
+Our method of side-by-side comparison testing reveals the strengths and weaknesses of every product so that the only job you have is to choose the best travel pillow based on your needs and budget.

 Our team agrees that investing in a quality travel pillow is one of the easiest and least expensive ways to enhance any travel experience.
-Like many market trends, a higher price often means that a product is made with higher quality materials and craftsmanship.
-However, this trend is far from an absolute rule — sometimes more cost-effective options can offer better performance and an exceptional value.
+Like many market trends, a higher price often means that a product is made with higher-quality materials and craftsmanship.
+However, this trend is far from an absolute rule — sometimes more cost-effective options can offer better performance and exceptional value.

 Case-in-point is the AirComfy Ease, a compact and versatile travel pillow that retails at nearly half the cost of many other options in this review.
 So often, value is subjective and varies based on our personal preferences.
-For those of us who prefer sleeping on our fronts, the Sunany Inflatable will be an invaluable asset, particularly for air travel.
+For front sleepers, the Sunany Inflatable will be an invaluable asset, particularly for air travel.
 And for those travelers who are always looking to increase efficiency, the Cabeau Evolution S3 is also the easiest to pack, and is almost guaranteed to save you time when transitioning between flights.

-Did you know that the average human head weighs around 11 pounds?
-If you're lolling asleep while sitting up in a plane, train, or car seat, that unsupported weight can put a significant strain on your neck.
-So a reasonable question for us to ask is: What good is a pillow if it doesn't offer a solid level of support?
+If you're lolling asleep while sitting up in a plane, train, or car seat, that unsupported weight of your head can put a significant strain on your neck.
+With that in mind, a reasonable question to ask is: What good is a pillow if it doesn't offer a solid level of support?
 And if you're looking to sleep comfortably — as we all are — what good is a supportive travel pillow if it's not comfortable to snuggle up against?

 The Travelrest NEST sets the standard for this class and is ideal for head-back or side-sleepers.
 This memory foam pillow is cut at an angle that perfectly pads the nape of your neck, offering a superb, snug fit that supports the head in an upright position, thus maintaining the natural curvature of your spine.
 Although this classic U-shaped pillow offers the best support on the market, it doesn't offer the ability to attach to a headrest, which can be a make-or-break feature for front-sleepers.